 About School for Friends

-School for Friends is a preschool offering fullday educational programs for two through four year olds, five days a week.
-The School is open 8 a.m. to 6 p.m. year-round and is closed all federal holidays and one week in August for staff development.
+School for Friends is a preschool offering fullday educational programs for 18 months to five year old’s, five days a week.
+The School is open 8 a.m. to 6 p.m. year-round and is closed all federal and winter holidays and one week in August for staff development.

 The School is located near Dupont Circle in the Church of the Pilgrims near Metro, bus lines, and the Connecticut, Florida, and Massachusetts Avenue commuting routes.
 The School is close to activities that offer learning potential — shops, ethnic restaurants, parks, galleries, a library, and parents’ workplaces.